Maintain Capital Liquidity and Availability

 When starting your business, you might have managed with a modest amount of cash.
 Perhaps you used your own savings plus a loan or loans from a relative, friend or angel investor.
 As your business grows, it typically needs more capital as you invest in product development, a growing management team, or more extensive marketing programs.

 Raising capital as your business grows could lead to partnerships with investors, such as venture capital firms, which have greater resources and expertise, and could bring your business to a new level.
 Benefits could include a broad network of business contacts along with in-house expertise and access to additional capital as needed.
-Bank loans can fill out the picture once you have established a solid track record and can show that your business is creditworthy.
+Bank loans can fill out the picture once you have stablished a solid track record and can show that your business is credit worthy.

-A general rule of thumb when raising capital to fuel growth: Aim for a cushion of 20%.
-In other words, try to raise 20% more than you think you’ll need.
+A general rule of thumb when raising capital to fuel growth: Aim for a cushion of 20 percent.
+In other words, try to raise 20 percent more than you think you’ll need.

 How to measure liquidity